LMacrini/lmacrini/README.md

 - ⚡ Fun fact: ...
 -->

-Hi I can do javascript and python I guess.
-I'll learn Lisp eventually too.
+Hi I like to program in Zig.
+I can also use javascript and python I guess.